 I assume you cannot download or backup your current website here.
 You don’t have to do step 1 if you have that access.

 - Download All Current Assets – I do this with a great OSX app called SiteSucker.

 - Get A List Of All Current URLs – I do this with Screaming Frog.

 - Get A List Of All Backlinks – using Semrush.

 Now, I have every asset and every page on their current site.
-This is going to enable me to properly map each of those resources to the new paths on the new site (if they need redirected).
+This will enable me to correctly map each resource to the new paths on the new site (if they need redirecting).

 Step 2: Pre-Launch Plan The Site Hierarchy, Slugs, and Pages

-The next step is to audit their actual content and identify how we can simplify and build out a content library that's well-structured and organized on the new site.
-Most of the time, I build out the empty pages in a staged WordPress instance so that I have a checklist for completion later on for my writers and designers to work on.
+The next step is to audit their actual content and identify how we can simplify and build out a content library that’s well-structured and organized on the new site.
+Most of the time, I build out the empty pages in a staged WordPress instance to have a checklist for later completion for my writers and designers to work on.

 I can review the old current URLs and assets to repopulate the draft pages so that it’s easier to ensure I have all the necessary content and nothing is missing from the new site that was on the old site.